limbo666/nodemcu-dfPlayer-lua-/README.md

 Command structure
 ===================================
 The complete serial command structure is described in the device manual (http://www.picaxe.com/docs/spe033.pdf).
-User Yerke was a guy who took this info a bit further by testing most of these commnads under arduino environment and posted his result here https://forum.banggood.com/forum-topic-59997.html
+User Yerke was a guy who took this info a bit further by testing most of these commnads under arduino environment and posted his results here ~~ https://forum.banggood.com/forum-topic-59997.html ~~ https://web.archive.org/web/20160510212536/http://forum.banggood.com:80/forum-topic-59997.html (the original post removed from their forums)

-In the current lua solution we are working on a solution similar to Yerke's proposed, allowing the user/ developer to call the commands by using only the command and parameters (if required).
+In the current lua solution we are working is similar way with Yerke, allowing the user/developer to call the commands by using only the command and parameters (if required).

 This simplifies the development of devices and projects.
 Developer must add a **"dofile"** command to his code in order to send the requited commnd to the dfplayer.